hanjinliu/impy/README.md

 ImageJ is generally used for image analysis especially in biological backgrounds.
 However, recent demands for batch analysis, machine learning and high reproducibility are usually hard to achieve with ImageJ.
 On the other hand, the famous image analysis toolkit, [scikit-image](https://github.com/scikit-image/scikit-image), is not suited for biological image analysis because many functions do not support standard multi-dimensional tiff files.

 Here with `ImgArray`, this module solved major problems that happens when you code image analysis in Python.
 Because axial information such as xy plane, channels and time are also included in the arrays, many functions can automatically optimize multi-dimensional image analysis such as filtering, background subtraction and deconvolution.
-For other purpose, such as marking, labeling and storing propeties of an image, `MarkerArray`, `Label`, `PropArray` are alternatively returned but they also support basic functions as `ImgArray`.
+For other purposes, such as labeling and storing propeties of an image, `Label`, `PropArray` are alternatively returned but they also support basic functions as `ImgArray`.

-This module also provides many image analysis tools and seamless interface between [napari](https://github.com/napari/napari), which help you to operate with and visualize images.
+This module also provides many image analysis tools and seamless interface between [napari](https://github.com/napari/napari), which help you to operate with and visualize images, and [trackpy](https://github.com/soft-matter/trackpy), which enables efficient molecule tracking.

 ## Brief Examples